-Once received, your application will be processed by the Arts Council as follows:
+All applications received are processed by the Arts Council as follows:

 - 1 After you submit your application, you should receive two emails: - The first will be sent immediately and will acknowledge your application. - The second should arrive a few minutes later.
 It will contain your application number, which we will use in all correspondence about your application.